-Sometimes food is exactly what you need.
-Non-judgmental awareness lets you perceive exactly what your body craves and needs at any given moment.
+Sometimes food is precisely what you need.
+Non-judgmental awareness lets you perceive precisely what your body craves and needs at any given moment.
 There are no forbidden foods; Mindful Eating trains the mind to become aware of what the body requires.
 A person interested in trying this approach to health might start by developing the following habits:

 Notice when you are actually hungry and how that is different from when you start to eat because of stress or anger or just plain routine.